Protect yourself

 • Create good passwords

 Use strong, long and unique passwords on your online accounts.
-That way if the password for one of your accounts is leaked you’ll only need to update that one account – your other accounts will still be safe.
+That way if the password for one of your accounts is leaked you’ll only need to update that one – your other accounts will still be safe.

 How to create a good password